datasets/geo-countries/README.md

 The data comes from [Natural Earth][naturalearth], a community effort to make visually pleasing, well-crafted maps with cartography or GIS software at small scale.

-The shape of the countries are at scale 1:110.
-It has two fields :
+The shape of the countries have two fields :
 * name : the common name for the country
 * ISO3166-1-Alpha-3 : three letters iso code of the country